A.A graph with multiple edges between the same pair of vertices.

 Correct Answer: Pendant vertex

-Explanation:A pendant vertex (or leaf node) is a vertex with exactly one edge connecting it to the rest of the graph.
+Explanation:A pendant vertex (or leaf node) is a vertex connected to exactly one edge, giving it a degree of 1.

 Incorrect!
 Try again.